18F/product-guide/_pages/partners/transition.md

 permalink: /partners/transition/
 sidenav: partners
 sticky_sidenav: true
-subnav:
-- text: Considerations
-  href: '#considerations-what-it-looks-like-when-this-is-done-well'
-- text: Activities
-  href: '#activities-how-to-get-there'
-- text: Incorporation
-  href: '#incorporation-what-to-do-next'
-- text: Resources
-  href: '#resources'
 ---
 Partners will need to handle the entire gamut of activities associated with product delivery once we disengage.
 They need to own the product vision, support users of the system, deliver product updates by themselves, develop a plan for product dependencies like infrastructure, ATO, and third party integrations, and understand how to hire and manage agile-oriented vendors.
-The entire team should be thinking about the transition from the start and advocate as early as possible for the people and resources critical to success as the agreements process typically takes 3-6 months to execute.
+The entire team should be thinking about the transition from the start, with a more concerted effort to identify and address gaps as you get closer to disengaging.
+If the partner will be hiring a vendor, the team should advocate as early as possible for the people and resources critical to success as the agreements process typically takes 3-6 months to execute.
 Work with your team to develop a plan to transition ownership fully to the partner, and identify transition risks and actions to mitigate them.

 ## Considerations: What it looks like when this is done well